potassco/clorm/README.rst

-The first line `monkey patches <https://en.wikipedia.org/wiki/Monkey_patch>`_ a number of Clingo classes by creating wrappers that makes the integration with CLORM seemless.
-You can of course use CLORM without monkey patching Clingo, but it requires a bit more code.
+The first line `monkey patches <https://en.wikipedia.org/wiki/Monkey_patch>`_ a number of Clingo classes by creating wrappers that makes the integration with ClORM seemless.
+You can of course use ClORM without monkey patching Clingo, but it requires a bit more code.

 The next step is to define a data model that maps the Clingo predicates to Python classes.
-CLORM introduces two basic concepts for defining the data model:
+ClORM introduces two basic concepts for defining the data model:
 ``Predicate`` and ``FactBase``. ``Predicate`` maps the ASP predicates to Python classes, while ``FactBase`` provides a container for storing facts of these types.
 Both classes must be sub-classed when defining the data model.
 A helper